openedx/open-edx-proposals/oeps/oep-0045/decisions/0001-tutor-as-replacement-for-edx-configuration.rst

 Wishlist
 ````````

-The following would be great to have once the TODO list above is taken care of, as they're not currently present in
+The following would be great to have once the TODO list above is taken care of:
-either Tutor or ``edx/configuration``:

 -  Support the deployment of most MFEs
 -  There should be a way to reuse the same base LMS image with different themes without having to bake them into the
    image
+-  An easier-to-set-up devstack-like local development environment

 Decisions